Jordan Hunter (footballer)

-Career
+Playing career

 Hunter signed for Sunderland in July 2018, having left Liverpool the previous month.
 He made his senior debut on 13 November 2018, in the EFL Trophy.
 He moved on loan to South Shields in August 2019.

 He left Sunderland at the end of the 2019–20 season after rejecting a two-year contract offer, returning to South Shields on a permanent basis in July 2020 on a three-year deal.

+On 5 June 2023, Hunter signed for National League club Gateshead on a two-year contract.
+In February 2024 he returned to South Shields on loan.

+In June 2024 he signed for Chester.

+On 13 June 2025, Hunter joined Northern Premier League Division One West side Atherton Collieries.

+Coaching career

+Parallel to his playing career, Hunter works as a fitness rehab coach for the Liverpool F.C.
+Academy.